tyomhk2015/gocoin/README.md

 // -7f : string
 </pre>

-* Methods / Receiver function : Adding a functon to struct.
+* Methods / Receiver function : Adding a functon to struct, similar to getter/setter in Java.
 <br>
 (Condition) The method or func must have struct written right after the keyword 'func'.
 <pre>